 Adaptation Layer over PC5

 It is almost evenly split among companies on whether or not adaptation layer should be specified over PC5 in Rel-17.
 Hence, an online discussion seems inevitable.
-Companies are, however, encouraged to suggest wayforward to be considered.
+Companies are, however, invited to state their preference, and to suggest wayforward to be considered.
 For example, the moderator is wondering if concerns of specification workload and additional UE implementation can be alleviated by limiting PC5 adaptation layer to be of similar PDU format (e.g., header content, control PDU) and functionalities as Uu adaptation layer.

 Proposal 1: RAN2 to discuss and decide if adaptation layer over PC5 should be specified in Rel-17.